hrushikeshrv/ocw/CS162/lec16.md

 ## Memory Access Behaviors
 There are two common types of memory access behaviors that a process follows -

 1. A process has a specific set of pages that it accesses, and it doesn't access any other pages.
 This working set can change over time.
+This is called the working set model.
 2. A process does not have a specific set of pages it accesses, but it accesses some pages more frequently than others.
 In this case we can say that some pages are popular for a process, and give each page it accesses a rank depending on the number of times it is accessed.
+This is called the Zipf model.

 Cache hit rate under the working set model grows in steps as the cache size increases.